Parameters and duality for the metaplectic geometric Langlands theory: The case of tori

 In this section we let $G=T$ be a torus.
 We will perform an explicit analysis of factorization gerbes on the affine Grassmannian $\Gr_T$, and introduce related objects (multiplicative factorization gerbes) that will play an important role in the sequel.

-\ssec{Factorization Grassmannian for a torus} In this section we will show that the affine Grassmannian of a torus can be approximated by a prestack assembled from (=written as a colomit of) powers of $X$.
+\ssec{Factorization Grassmannian for a torus} In this section we will show that the affine Grassmannian of a torus can be approximated by a prestack assembled from (=written as a colimit of) powers of $X$.

 \sssec{} Recall that $\Lambda$ denotes the coweight lattice of $G=T$.
 Consider the index category whose objects are pairs $(I,\lambda^I)$, where $I$ is a finite non-empty set and $\lambda^I$ is a map $I\to \Lambda$; in what follows we will denote by $\lambda_i\in \Lambda$ is the value of $\lambda^I$ on $i\in I$.